LaurenStanley/dataviz-project-proposal/README.md

   <img src="Pseudo2.PNG" width="50%" />
 </a>

-Lastly, I have added axes labels to the scatter plot to increase clarity.
-The delta values, which are derived from the raw data, will be used in the final implementation.
+I added axes labels to the scatter plot to increase clarity.
+The delta values, which are derived from the raw data, were be used in the final implementation.

 <a href="https://vizhub.com/LaurenStanley/cc38ae77d9244fa0a46e1646886eff74">
   <img src="Pseudo3.PNG" width="50%" />